michaelkielt/azure-database-migration549/README.md

    - Provision a new Azure Virtual Machine for development and replicate the production environment.
    - Restore the production database in the development environment using the generated database backup.
    - Configure a maintenance plan for weekly full backups of the development database to Azure Blob Storage, enhancing data security and availability.

+4. **Disaster Recovery Simulation:**
+   - Simulate intentional data loss in the production environment and execute the disaster recovery process to restore the database to a point before the data loss
+     occurs.
+This step ensures the robustness of the system's recovery mechanisms and validates the effectiveness of having a disaster recovery strategy.

 ## Part 1: Establishing a Production Environment Database